Secure Context Reviewer Brief

 - It points each claim to generated JSON and MCP tools.

-- It keeps the next valuation proof concrete: design partners, hosted auth, tenant isolation, private context ingestion, signed receipts, metering, and renewal signal.
+- It keeps the next trust assessment proof concrete: design partners, hosted auth, tenant isolation, private context ingestion, signed receipts, metering, and renewal signal.

-That is the right posture for a credible $10-20M path.
-The project does not need to pretend revenue exists today.
-It needs to prove that the open secure-context layer can become a hosted MCP control plane that a frontier lab, AI platform, or security vendor would rather buy than rebuild.
+That is the right posture for a credible trusted-source path.
+The project does not need to pretend adoption proof exists today.
+It needs to prove that the open secure-context layer can become a hosted MCP control plane that a frontier lab, AI platform, or security team can trust before they rebuild similar controls themselves.

 MCP examples